 Acme’s guiding educational philosophy is that young people, when given responsibility, will rise to the challenges of operating a theatre company independent of adult assistance.

 Student leaders are elected to the Acme Council of Executives in order to manage their peers in key areas of theatrical expertise.
 These leaders, and all members of the company, are mentored by Artistic Director, Emily Henderson.
+During the Fall and Winter of our 2023-24 season, Emily's roles will be filled by Interim Artistic Director Besty Raymond.

 If you have immediate questions regarding Acme Theatre Company, here are folks you can speak with: